bunnylab/EasyIAT/README.md

 -------------
 Server-side: PHP, Python & write permission for web user in directory

-Client-side: Recent HTML5 and Javascript capable web browser (Firefox & Chrome work well, we have had bugs with Opera)
+Client-side: Recent HTML5 and Javascript capable web browser (Firefox & Chrome work, Opera is buggy)

 Setup:
 -------------
 1) Copy unpacked directory to your server

 2) Set write permissions for savefile.php and the output folder (If you do not do this data will not output)

 3) Edit config files to make your experiment

 4) Enjoy

 Creating Your IAT: